langchain-ai/langgraph/docs/docs/cloud/how-tos/configuration_cloud.md

     ```js
     let openAIAssistant = await client.assistants.create(
       // "agent" is the name of a graph we deployed
-        "agent", {"configurable": {"model_name": "openai"}}
+      "agent", { "configurable": { "model_name": "openai" } }
     );

     console.log(openAIAssistant);